Streaming Generalized Cross Entropy: Characteristics and range of application of Stre-GCE

-Such a relaxation also leads to \emph{computational advantages}, since one moves from a constrained problem with $n$ consistency conditions to $n$ problems with a single condition for each of them.
-This implies that the solutions to this new problem can be found also in cases when the original problem is computationally intractable with available software.
-This type of splitting can modified to get intermediate cases between Stre-GCE and standard GME/GCE: instead of individual observations, we can consider the data received within a given time frame.
-This means looking at partitions of the set of units $\{1,\dots,n\}$ in pairwise disjoint subsets $\mathcal{N}_{1},\dots,\mathcal{N}_{g}$, e.g. intervals, such that $\bigcup_{\ell=1}^{g}\mathcal{N}_{\ell}=\{1,\dots,n\}$, and inferring the parameters and errors through consecutive applications of GCE method within each individual time window.
-For $g=1$ one has the original GCE problem with uniform prior, while at $g=n$ one recovers the Stre-GCE.
-We will call such intermediate steps, which interpolate between these two extreme cases, ``\emph{block Stre-GCE}''.
+Such a relaxation also leads to \emph{computational advantages}, as it allows to move from a constrained problem with $n$ consistency conditions to $n$ problems, each made up of a single condition.
+This way, a solution to new problems can be found even when the original problem is computationally unmanageable with the available softwares.
+The splitting strategy can be modified in order to get intermediate cases between Stre-GCE and standard GME/GCE: instead of individual observations, we can consider the data received within a given time frame.
+Processing partitions of the set of units $\{1,\dots,n\}$ in pairwise disjoint subsets $\mathcal{N}_{1},\dots,\mathcal{N}_{g}$, e.g. intervals, such that $\bigcup_{\ell=1}^{g}\mathcal{N}_{\ell}=\{1,\dots,n\}$, allows us to infer parameters and errors through consecutive applications of GCE method within each individual time window.
+For $g=1$, one has the original GCE problem with uniform prior, while at $g=n$ one recovers the Stre-GCE.
+The steps in between will be referred to as ``\emph{block Stre-GCE}''.